RashidHasan/Big-Data-and-IoT-AI-Integration-at-Irbid-Specialty-Hospital/README.md

 ## Overview:

 This research project focuses on integrating Big Data, the Internet of Things (IoT), and Artificial Intelligence (AI) technologies into the maternity department of Irbid Specialist Hospital.
 The aim is to enable real-time monitoring, data archiving, and automation features, enhancing both research and management functions within the hospital.

+## Goals:

+- Investigate the potential benefits of implementing Big Data, IoT, and AI technologies in the maternity department.
+- Develop a comprehensive Project Management Plan to guide the implementation process.
+- Conduct a mixed-method research study on a Jordanian hospital's maternity department to assess the feasibility and impact of the proposed technologies.
+- Analyze research findings and provide recommendations for future implementation strategies.
+- Evaluate the project's performance and tools used throughout the process.